datacite/tasks/product_specifications/FBF44gf/readme.md

-             When that the user is in a Organisation Page Then a export menu should be displayed in the left-side And the export menu should include a link to download Related Works, Funders and Abstracts link
+             When that the user is in a Organisation Page Then a export menu should be displayed in the left-side And the export menu should include a link to download Related Works, Funders and Abstracts link And the help icon should show, on hover, the message "The reports are limited to 200 items.
+For larger reports see our API documentation."

         Scenario: Export as related Works